-This 6-day mountaineering seminar provides the opportunity for climbers looking to gain a well rounded basic skill set in glacier mountaineering.
+This 6-day mountaineering seminar takes place on majestic Mt.
+Baker and provides the opportunity for climbers looking to gain a well rounded basic skill set in glacier mountaineering.
 At the heart of the experience is a worthy summit objective in a beautiful mountain environment, deep in the Cascades of Washington.
 The course begins with a thorough review of the equipment we will need and instruction in how to pack these items.
-Each course uses multiple camps on or near some of Washington’s largest glaciers, providing the ideal training ground for becoming proficient with an ice axe, crampons, and the climbing rope.
+Each course uses multiple camps on some of Washington’s largest glaciers, providing the ideal training ground for becoming proficient with an ice axe, crampons, and the climbing rope.
 Once we master the basics of traveling roped together on a glacier, we will move on to more complicated skills such as ice climbing, and crevasse rescue.
 The week culminates in an ascent of Mt.
-Baker, Mt.
-Shuksan, or Eldorado Peak, each chosen for the current weather and climbing conditions.
+Baker.
 This is great training for people looking to move on to bigger mountains or participate in expeditions to glaciated mountains in Alaska or outside the US.

 Why choose us: John & Olivia Race have deep expedition climbing experience developed during 30 expeditions to Denali, 8 expeditions to Cho Oyu, Everest, & Shishapangma, and a dozen trips to Aconcagua.
 In addition they took the extra step of becoming IFMGA guides, the highest level of training available to mountain guides world-wide.
 This program balances the curriculum of traditional mountaineering courses with the latest techniques used by the most highly trained guides.
 Our guides have a diverse background of expedition climbing, AMGA training, and challenging peak ascents and have been carefully selected to deliver exactly the curriculum that we feel will best prepare you for future mountaineering objectives.

 - Use of climbing ropes

 - Crampon technique including front point and french technique